 Dry Ingredients

-- Flours: Almond flour and coconut flour are the two flours used in this recipe.
-It is crucial to use a combination of these flours because they respond to wet ingredients differently.
+- Flours: This recipe calls for a combination of almond flour and coconut flour.
+It is crucial to use both flours because they respond to wet ingredients differently.
 Coconut flour is much more absorbent than almond flour.

-- Monk fruit sweetener: This is my low carb sweetener of choice, but another good alternative is Swerve.
+- Monk fruit sweetener: This is my low carb sweetener of choice, but another good sugar substitute is Swerve or allulose.

 Wet Ingredients

-- Butter & cream cheese: Gives a creamy texture and moisture to the chocolate cake.
+- Butter & cream cheese: Gives the chocolate cake a creamy texture and moisture.

-- Eggs: This helps bind the ingredients together and also produce that airy texture found in cakes.
+- Eggs: This helps to bind the ingredients together and to produce that airy texture found in cakes.

 - Mix all the dry ingredients in a bowl - almond flour, coconut flour, monk fruit sweetener, baking powder, salt, and cocoa powder.
-A whisk is a great tool to use at this step so that all the ingredients are well mixed together.
-Mix all the wet ingredients separately - butter, almond milk, eggs, vanilla extract, and cream cheese.
+Whisk these ingredients together so everything is properly integrated.

-- Using a stand mixer, pour in all of your wet ingredients in the mixing bowl first, then carefully pour in the dry ingredients as it stirs everything together.
-Begin with a low speed and work your way up.
-You can also use a handheld mixer or mix it by hand, but make sure that all the ingredients are well combined.
+- Begin mixing your wet ingredients until thoroughly combined.
+Then, carefully add the dry ingredients.
+Start with a low speed and work your way up.
+You can also use a hand mixer or mix it by hand, but make sure that all the ingredients are well combined.

 - Set a timer for 25 minutes.
 Since oven times may vary, you can check it at the 25-minute mark.
 If your keto chocolate cake isn’t fully set, put it in the oven for up to 5 more minutes.
 Check for doneness with a clean toothpick inserted in the middle of the cake.

-- Once it is done, let the cake sit out and naturally cool down for about 20 minutes.
-You can let it cool slightly until the top feels firm and then take it out of the pan to let it cool the rest of the way on a cooling rack.
+- Once done, let the cake sit out and naturally cool down for about 20 minutes.
+You can let it cool slightly until the top feels firm, and then take it out of the pan to let it cool the rest of the way on a cooling rack.

-- I use this Keto Cream Cheese Chocolate Frosting recipe to frost my cake.
+- I use this Keto Cream Cheese Frosting recipe to frost my cake.
 Use an offset spatula to spread your frosting evenly across the top of your cake and chill for a few minutes so the frosting can harden.
-If making a layered cake, make the second cake in another pan and place on top of the first, then spread some more frosting on top.
+If making a layered cake, bake a second cake following this recipe.
+Add some frosting on the first layer and then the second layer.
+Frost the entire cake to your liking.
+Serve and enjoy!

-A frosted uncut chocolate cake can be kept at room temperature for up to 5 days and still stay fresh.
+A frosted uncut chocolate cake can be kept at room temperature for up to 5 days and remain fresh.
 All you have to do is cover it with a large bowl or cake keeper container.
-You can also store it in the fridge.
+You can also store it in the fridge in an airtight container.

 The frosting will protect the cake from any air or moisture around it.
-If you have leftover cake that is frosted, use plastic wrap to cover the cut ends and keep it inside a cake cover at room temperature for up to 3 days.
+If you have frosted cake leftover, use plastic wrap to cover the cut ends and keep it inside a cake cover at room temperature for up to 3 days.
 Or you can store it in the fridge for up to 5 days.

 If you are baking your chocolate cake a few days in advance, frost the outside and let it set in the fridge for about 15 minutes before loosely covering it with plastic wrap or storing it inside the fridge in a cake keeper.

-On the day you serve the cake, bring it out of the refrigerator for 30 minutes to an hour to bring it to room temperature before serving.
+On the day you serve this cake, bring it out of the refrigerator for 30 minutes to an hour to bring it to room temperature before serving.

-- Starting an electric mixer at a high speed will cause the dry ingredients to go everywhere and leave you with a mess to clean up.
-Always start it on a low setting as you begin to add the dry ingredients to the wet ingredients.
+- Start slow: Starting an electric mixer at high speed will cause the dry ingredients to go everywhere and leave you with a mess to clean up.
+Always start it on a low setting as you add the dry ingredients to the wet ingredients.

-- Never try to speed up the cooling process.
+- Cool down gradually: Never try to speed up the cooling process.
 Putting a cake in a fridge immediately after it bakes may cause the cake to dry up, making the texture crumbly.
-This mistake could end up collapsing the top of the cake, leaving you with an uneven surface to frost.
+This mistake could cause the top of the cake to collapse, leaving you with an uneven surface to frost.

 Cocoa powder does not contain added sugars and is bitter by default.
-Some brands are more bitter than others, that's why I recommend Viva Cacao, because it is less bitter than other brands I've tasted, but your taste may vary.
+Some brands are more bitter than others.
+That's why I recommend Viva Cacao.
+It is less bitter than other brands I've tasted, but your taste may vary.
 Also, adding salt helps to cut down the bitterness, so don't omit this.

-Cocoa and cacao powder can be used interchangeably as they have very similar flavor profiles.
+Cocoa and cacao powder can be used interchangeably as they have similar flavor profiles.

 Check out these other delicious keto desserts!